-(Part 1 here: Home to the Ottawa Valley)
+(Part 1 here: Cross-Canada Motorcycle Trip — Sioux Lookout to the Ottawa Valley)

-We peeled our eyes open bright and early on Sunday morning, the day after the wedding.
+We peeled our eyes open bright and early on Sunday morning, the day after the wedding in the Ottawa Valley.
 We were sluggish at best, picking at a quick breakfast prepared by my dad and loading up the bike.
-A quick wipe of the dew off the bike and a few hugs and well-wishes and we were back out on our way, this time with a goal to get to Vancouver Island.
+A quick wipe of the dew off the Goldwing, and a few hugs and well-wishes and we were back out on our way, this time with a goal to get to Vancouver Island.

 We didn’t have much time there, sadly, before we had to hit the road again, this time to Peterborough to visit with Matt’s family.
 We stayed on the 401 for awhile but the traffic was picking up and getting hectic, so we opted to switch over to a secondary road past Quinte West.
 This meant we travelled through Matt’s best friend Joe’s town, and we managed to catch him at home.
 He was mighty confused to see a Goldwing pull up in his driveway unannounced!